laser-wallet/laser-wallet-contracts/README.md

 ## Open-source software

 #### We are strong believers of open-source software.
-100% of Laser wallet's code is open sourced.
+100% of Laser's code is open sourced.